A new story of eco-mutuality

 This concept allows us to think about transition in fresh ways.
 Could the necessary transformation of our culture be the consequence of collapse, not a way of avoiding it?

 How we prepare for renewal through creative destruction would be quite different from the usual managerial models of sustainability.

 Andreas Wagner, Paradoxical Life: Meaning, Matter, and the Power of Human Choice (2009)

 Click the image to enlarge

-Aboriginal artist Eileen Bonney Akemarr from Arnhem Land with her painting that details the artist's knowledge of bush foods, medicines and significant sites.
+Aboriginal artist Eileen Bonney Akemarr from Titjambera in the Northern Territory with her painting that details the artist's knowledge of bush foods, medicines and significant sites.
 (Source: Reuters/David Gray)